devsecfranklin/1337-Noms-The-Hacker-Cookbook/ENTREES/wimzkl_caramelized-onion-mushroom-stuffin.md

 ## How to make it

+### Croutons

-### Croutons - if you choose to make the croutons yourself, it's easy, delicious, and pretty satisfying to do:
+If you choose to make the croutons yourself, it's easy, delicious, and pretty satisfying to do:

 - Cut your favorite bread into very large crouton-sized chunks.
 - Toss them in a big mixing bowl with some olive oil, salt, and